-In December 2021, an appeal to the High Court, submitted by the Society for the Protection of Nature in Israel together with Zalul and Adam Teva V’Din—demanding that the oil agreement be stopped—was withdrawn, after the government transferred authority for the decision on this issue to the Ministry for Environmental Protection.
+In December 2021, an appeal to the High Court (that was submitted by the Society for the Protection of Nature in Israel together with organizations Zalul and Adam Teva V’Din), demanding that the oil agreement be stopped, was withdrawn once the government transferred authority for the decision on this issue to the Ministry for Environmental Protection.

-The Prime Minister’s Office declared that the government is not authorized to cancel the oil agreement.
-Nevertheless, it was decided that the Ministry for Environmental Protection, which opposes the agreement, is the agency that will deal with this issue on behalf of the government; the Ministry decided that the amount of oil flowing in the pipeline should be greatly restricted.
+The Prime Minister’s Office declared that the government is not authorized to nullify the oil agreement.
+Nevertheless, it was decided that the Ministry for Environmental Protection, which opposes the agreement, would be the agency that deals with this issue on behalf of the government.
+Hence, the Ministry decided that the amount of oil flowing in the pipeline should be greatly restricted.

 Currently, the legal process has been completed—but the public battle against this dangerous agreement continues in full force.
-We can and must stop the flow of crude oil through the dilapidated, old pipeline in order to protect the Gulf of Eilat, the Mediterranean Sea and all of the natural landscapes between Eilat and Ashkelon.
+We can and must stop the flow of crude oil through the dilapidated, old pipeline to protect the Gulf of Eilat, the Mediterranean Sea, and all of the natural landscapes between Eilat and Ashkelon.

 Photos: Orel Ravivo, Erez Atir, Omri Salner, Noam Weiss, and Dov Greenblatt